swnesbitt/ATMS-523-Module-3/README.md

 This notebook analyzes historical temperature data for a selected city using NOAA’s GHCN Daily dataset hosted on AWS.
 The goal is to:
 Calculate record and average high/low temperatures for the 1991–2020 climate normal period.
 Visualize how a specific year (2020) compares to those long-term trends using Matplotlib.
-This project is part of the ATMS 523 course and emphasizes reproducible, beginner-friendly workflows using open climate data.

 🧰 Tools & Libraries
 Python